phoenixdowngaming/greuh_liberation.Altis/README.md

 ## Current version : 0.914PDG

-This is a permanent fork of the Altis Liberation mission built by the guys at [GRUEH].
+This is a permanent fork of the Altis Liberation mission built by the guys at [GREUH].
 This fork is modified and maintianed for Phoenix Down Gaming [PDG].
+The original version can be found at http://github.com/GreuhZbug/greuh_liberation.Altis

 ## Overview